Charles Hertzberg: Early life and family

 Charles Hertzberg was born in Toronto, Ontario, Canada on 12 June 1886, to Anton Lund Hertzberg and Helen Eliza Hertzberg.
 He had two brothers - Major General H.F.H.
 Hertzberg, CB, CMG, DSO, MC of the Canadian Engineers and Lieutenant O. P. Hertzberg, MC of the C.R.T.
 He was descended from a distinguished military family in Norway, and was the great-grandson of Niels Hertzberg.
 Hertzberg was educated at St. Andrew's College in Aurora, Ontario, between 1899 and 1901 before earning an engineering degree at University of Toronto in 1905.
-He joined 2nd Field Company Canadian Engineers (CE) in 1902, and was commissioned in 1904.
+He joined 2nd Field Company Canadian Engineers (CE) in 1903, and was commissioned in 1904.
 Before heading overseas to fight in the First World War, Hertzberg worked as a consulting engineer a career he continued post-war.

 His brother, H.F.H.
 Hertzberg, also reached the rank of Major General.
 The Hertzbergs were the only brother-duo to hold the rank of general at the same time in the Canadian army.

 He married Jessie Alexander Hertzberg, of Toronto.
-His sons Peter Alexander and John Sumner were born in 1921 and 1924 respectively.
+His sons (Major, Canadian Army) Peter Alexander and (Commander, RCN) John Sumner were born in 1921 and 1924 respectively.